Numbers at Glance

-What started as a small group of sell-side analysts on Wall Street is now a global association of over 4,500 members worldwide.
+Started as a small group of sell-side analysts on Wall Street is now a global association of over 4,500 members worldwide.

 Ralph Acampora, John Brooks and John Greeley are credited as the founders.
 The original 18 members incorporated the CMT Association as a not-for-profit association in 1973.

-The organization authorized a certification program and began developing and administering exams in the mid-late 1980’s.
+There was born the CMT Program, and the organization authorized a certification program and began developing and administering exams in the mid-late 1980’s.
 Charters were awarded to the first graduates of the CMT Program in 1989.

 In 2005, the Financial Industry Regulatory Authority (FINRA) submitted a rule filing with the U.S. Securities and Exchange Commission to accept the CMT Program levels 1 and 2 exams as an alternative to the Series 86 examination required of financial analysts.